dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 **web.config**

-To set the `ASPNETCORE_ENVIRONMENT` environment variable with *web.config*, see the *Setting environment variables* section of <xref:host-and-deploy/aspnet-core-module#setting-environment-variables>.
+To set the `ASPNETCORE_ENVIRONMENT` environment variable with `web.config`, see the *Set environment variables* section of <xref:host-and-deploy/iis/web-config#set-environment-variables>.

 **Project file or publish profile**